 The method is using together the edge acutance measurement of a textured chart and the time lag measurement with the LED Timer.
-The automated capture and analysis also enables measurement on large number of shots for each camera tested and each relevant lighting condition.
-This large sample size is very important to have repeatable results because the autofocus systems we test are not.
+The automated capture and analysis also enables measurement on large number of shots for each tested camera tested and each relevant lighting condition.
+This large sample size is very important to have repeatable results since the autofocus systems that we test are not.
 The method also defines the relevant statistical metrics used to summarize the measurement of dozens of pictures in four metrics.

-The method has been tested on more than 20 mobile cameras and has already allowed to establish the difference in performances between the different technologies used in smartphone autofocus.
+The method has been tested on more than 20 mobile cameras and has already allowed to establish the difference in performance between the different technologies used for smartphone autofocus.
 The contrast autofocus is slow and not repeatable and this becomes even stronger in low light.
-The addition of the PDAF brought a significant improvement in bright light, and our measurements were able to highlight the progress of this technology in low light as it became more mature.
-We hope that the availability of new autofocus evaluation technologies will help camera manufactures to design and test faster their product and reach better performances for the users.
+The addition of the PDAF brings a significant improvement in bright light, and our measurements were able to highlight the progress of this technology in low light as it became more mature.
+We hope that the availability of new autofocus evaluation technologies will help camera manufactures to design and test their product faster, as well as reach better performances for the users.